The poly community – part 4/4: What is Lovebombing?

-The punishment of unwanted behaviors until these are omitted is not the only way a group can control its participants.
-A second, just as effective method is Lovebombing: The desired behavior is over-rewarded by using exaggerated affection and exaggerated positive attention towards the person over which the group wishes to obtain control.
+The punishment of unwanted behaviour until it is refrained from is not the only way a social group can control its members.
+A second, just as effective method is Lovebombing: The desired behaviour is excessively rewarded by using exaggerated affection and exaggerated positive attention towards the person over which the group wishes to obtain control.

 These forms of affection are based on secondary motivations: The aim is not support or friendship, as the affection would suggest, but an attempt to get the targeted person to exhibit a desired behaviour.
-The targeted individuals don’t usually notice this at first and feel waived and socially integrated by the group.
-However, this emotional strategy implements a kind of behavior which is of use to only certain members of the group and either not useful or even harmful to the targeted persons.
-If a targeted member of the group wants to act upon such of their impulses which contradict the group philosophy, or shows actions which are not exploitable for the desired purpose, the seemingly positive attention is used as a threat: “We really value each other in this group.
+The targeted individuals don’t usually notice this at first and feel accepted and welcomed by the group.
+In general, the desired behaviour, however, is of use to only particular members of the group and either not useful or even harmful to the targeted individuals.
+If a targeted member wants to act upon impulses that go against the group philosophy, or shows actions which are not exploitable for the desired purpose, the seemingly positive attention is used as a threat: “We really value each other in this group.
 You do value us, too, don’t you?!”

-If contradictions to the demanded behavior are continued, all forms of attention by other group members are withdrawn at once.
-Most of the time, manipulation strategies such as Lovebombing develop and stick within a group unintentionally and subconsciously.
-Only persons who are very experienced in subconscious power dynamics can use this method on purpose to control a group, which, however, they only succeed to implement if there are enough toadies within the group who unconsciously accept the manipulator as a parental figure.
+If the targeted individual continues to display behaviour other than that desired, all forms of attention by other group members are withdrawn at once.
+Most of the time, manipulation strategies such as Lovebombing develop and stick within a group unintentionally and unconsciously.
+Only particular individuals who are experienced in power dynamics can use this method on purpose to control a group, which, however, they only succeed to implement if there are enough toadies within the group who unconsciously accept the manipulator as a parental figure.

 Everyday life with my polycule became stable and pretty much drama-free briefly after we decided to romantically close our polycule, and thus no longer fell prey to the polyamorous falsehood and its energy-draining dynamics.
 We now share the occasional misunderstandings and conflicts of every healthy relationship.